tgirke/rcf/index.md

 ## New service to be deployed in late 2017

+* To be deployed in in late 2017
 * Support for using commercial cloud computing resources and national HPC facilities

 access to high-performance compute resources, data analysis and programming expertise.